Lachowiec-Lab/Genetic-Architecture-of-Rhizosphere-Recruitment/README.md

 The Wilcoxons code is for testing differences in agronomic traits between allelic groups at microbe trait associated SNPs.

 ## Citations
-This work supports the manuscript currently under review at Theoretical and Applied Genetics.
+This work supports the manuscript currently under review at Theoretical and Applied Genetics, and posted on bioRxiv, https://www.biorxiv.org/content/10.1101/2024.11.21.624704v1.abstract

 Raw 16S and ITS reads as fastq files are available in the NCBI Sequence Read Archive database under BioProject PRJNA909304, https://www.ncbi.nlm.nih.gov/bioproject/PRJNA909304.